tinacms/tina.io/content/docs/forestry/migrate.md

 ## Model your content

-In Forestry, your content models were defined as "Front Matter Templates", but in TinaCMS these are called "Collections".
-These are defined in your `.tina/config.js` file.
-The migration tool will have created a collection for each section in your `.forestry/settings.yaml` file but if you wish to update or change any of these you can do so in the `.tina/config.js` file.
+In Forestry, your content models were defined as "Front Matter Templates", but in TinaCMS, these are called "Collections".
+These are defined in your `tina/config.js` file.
+The migration tool will have created a collection for each section in your `.forestry/settings.yaml` file but if you wish to update or change any of these you can do so in the `tina/config.js` file.

 ```diff
 // ...